bluescan/bip39tools/README.md

 ### Status
 This software is now working.
 Tested generation of 12, 15, 18, 21, and 24 word mnemonics against https://iancoleman.io/bip39/
-The minor outstanding issues and todo's:
+The minor outstanding todo's:
-* Self test, does many SHA-256 implementation test, but still need to add the test vectors for BIP-39 from the Trezor site: https://github.com/trezor/python-mnemonic/blob/master/vectors.json
+* Self test.
+Currently does many SHA-256 implementation tests, but still need to add the test vectors for BIP-39 from the Trezor site: https://github.com/trezor/python-mnemonic/blob/master/vectors.json
-* Compile on Raspberry Pi/ARM in preparation for getting it going on a Pi Zero (no W).
+* Compile on Raspberry Pi/ARM32 in preparation for getting it going on a Pi Zero (no W).
 * Support the official non-Englist word lists.

 ### Introduction